Monday, February 22, 2010

 B: I love the back-handed compliment inherent in someone being ‘more loyal than a shadow on a white night’ (“valgel ööl... varjust truum”) almost as much as I love the camp assertion “tean mõnda, mida sa ei tea”.

-A: To my mind Ivar Must* produced a very competent piece of music here that makes the most of its allotted three minutes, but it just doesn’t grab you, does it?
-Tries hard to in the bridge and as it spirals towards its inevitable conclusion, but can’t quite manage it.
+A: To my mind, Ivar Must produced a very competent piece of music here that makes the most of its allotted three minutes.
+And yet it just doesn’t grab you, does it?
+It tries hard to, first in the bridge and then as it spirals towards its inevitable conclusion, but never quite manages it.

 V: Purple was not a good colour scheme for this song.
-The postcard clearly shows that Silvi Vrait should never give up singing in favour of acting (and thank god to this point she hasn’t).
-I’m glad they chose amber as imagery for Estonia’s debut rather than, say, blood sausages.
+The postcard clearly shows that Silvi should never give up singing in favour of acting (and thank god she never did, bless her).
+I’m glad they chose amber as imagery for Estonia’s debut proper rather than, say, blood sausages.

 11 Romania

-B: I love the lines “Nopţi fără vise, întrebări fără răspuns / Imi trezesc din amintire sufletu-mi ascuns”.
+B: “Nopţi fără vise, întrebări fără răspuns / Imi trezesc din amintire sufletu-mi ascuns” pleases me.

 A: Dan Bittman’s voice is absolutely perfect for this song.
 To me it remains probably the classiest of Romania’s entries to date.* The first two minutes are sublime.

-V: Live, it’s when it all gets a bit shouty towards the end that it’s make-it-or-break-it time.
-Does it for me, but clearly not for the juries.
-The outfits alone are enough to tell you it’s a Mid-’90s Eastern European Entry.
-Having said that, I like the slight gypsy influence on Dan’s – if, er, that’s what it is.
+V: Live, it’s when it all gets a bit shouty towards the end that it’s make-or-break time.
+It does it for me, but clearly not for the juries.
+The outfits alone are enough to tell you it’s a mid-’90s Eastern European entry.
+Having said that, I like the Roma influence on Dan’s.
+If that’s what it is?

 12 Malta